rlpm/FrobWorld2k/README.txt

  description.

  Shipping manifest:
-  Contained in the distribution you will find the following files:
+  Contained in the repo you will find the following files:
    Creature.[Ch]  - A base class to help all types of simulated entities
                   + Derives from PQable, GridAble and WorldAble Frob.[Ch]      - A class to simulate Frob entities